TeletronicsDotAe/infinite-gallery/demo/README.md

 ```
 *Note* your are not using the local source, but a release from the npm repository

-Open file &lt;checkout-folder&gt;/demo/src/index_npm.html in your favorite brower (at leat Firefox and Chrome seems to work)
+Open file &lt;checkout-folder&gt;/demo/src/index_npm.html in your favorite browser (at leat Firefox and Chrome seems to work)

 ## Checked out code